Skip to main content

 Ashman and Menken’s songwriting vision for Disney was unique for how it drew so clearly from classic and contemporary Broadway.
 Their music didn’t just comment on the story–it actively propelled it forward.
 So it wasn’t just that Ashman wrote good songs, even songs that won Disney the first Oscars it had known in years.
 Ashman knew how to use musical storytelling to take a movie to a place that wasn’t just entertaining, but truly elevating.

 And I'm not just picking a random name off the credits sheet.
 Disney fans know who Howard Ashman is and what he did for Disney animation.
 He didn't just "write music."
-Songs were the divining instrument for through which he uncovered the deepest imaginations of both the characters and the audiences he wrote for.
+His songs were the divining instrument through which he uncovered the deepest imaginations of both the characters and the audiences he wrote for.
 And he went to incredible lengths to help all involved to access that same depth of insight.
 See, Ashman coaching voice actress, Jodi Benson, through the recording process of "Part of Your World."
 Benson and Ashman had previously worked together during his short-lived Broadway show, Smile, and Ashman would invite her to audition for this new Disney project he had been assigned to.

 Benson said in 2020, "If it weren't for [Ashman], Disney Animation would not be where it is today.
 When you went to the movies, people were applauding like they're watching a Broadway show.
 I don't think we had had that before at Disney — hardly at all — where you could appeal to all age bracket and still have the humor that the adults could enjoy, over and over again.
 So the whole thing was just a perfect, perfect, magical moment in time that I don't know we've ever had since."
 Disney owes every success during this time to this theater kid who "gave a mermaid her voice and a beast his soul," or so reads the final tribute at the end Beauty and the Beast.
 Aside from Walt Disney himself, Howard Ashman probably did more to guide the spirit of Disney Animation than any other person.